dotnet/docs-maui/docs/troubleshooting.md

     DisplayName    REG_SZ    Microsoft.NET.Sdk.MacCatalyst.Manifest-6.0.300
 ```

-If you receive similar output, you should copy the GUID for each entry and uninstall the package with the `msiexec` command:
+If you receive similar output, you should copy the GUID for each package and uninstall the package with the `msiexec` command:

 ```cmd
 msiexec /x {EEC1BB5F-3391-43C2-810E-42D78ADF3140} /q IGNOREDEPENDENCIES=ALL
 ```

-You should then keep executing the `reg query` command until it doesn't return any result.
+Then, you should keep executing the `reg query` command until it doesn't return any result.
 Once this happens, and all .NET 6+ SDKs are uninstalled, you should also consider deleting:

 - `C:\Program Files\dotnet\sdk-manifests`
 - `C:\Program Files\dotnet\metadata`